KrisDeCooman/hydroblox/README.md

 Due to climate change, we are experiencing more droughts, which are having an impact on nature and our scarce water supply.
 Every year we are seeing more and more news articles that the situation is becoming more problematic.
 ![image](https://user-images.githubusercontent.com/25088136/169395654-f6d79a40-cb66-4c54-8b65-fc8c0228bd08.png)

-In general, we see 3 problems with the current policy:
+In general, we see 3 problems with the current water managment policy:

   1. Current measurements taken are all centralized and focused on prohibitions, which are difficult to enforce in practice

   2. People are not incentivized to be more frugal with water, especially during droughts, as the price is always stable with no penalty for irresponsible
-  consumers.While people who take the water shortages seriously by changing their way of consumption are not rewarded.
+     consumers.
+While people who take the water shortages seriously by changing their way of consumption are not rewarded.

   3. Although more and more news articles are published, the problem is still under recognized as the problem is only becoming worse instead of better.